-Other types of eye problems can result in a redness of the mucosal membrane surrounding the eye, a cloudiness in the eyes, prolonged pupil dilation, asymmetrical appearance of the eyes, and light sensitivity.
+Other types of eye problems can result in redness of the mucosal membrane surrounding the eye, cloudiness in the eyes, prolonged pupil dilation, asymmetrical appearance of the eyes, and light sensitivity.
 Signs may be present in one or both eyes, which can sometimes confirm if it's an injury or another issue.

-If you notice your dog experiencing any of the above symptoms, seek veterinary attention as soon as possible.
+If you notice your dog experiencing any of these symptoms, seek veterinary attention as soon as possible.
 Do not attempt home care for eye problems unless advised to do so by a professional.
 Since eye problems can be much worse than they look—and can progress very rapidly—don't risk your dog's vision or tolerance for pain.

 Causes of Eye Injuries